KevNev19/f1-penalty-agent/README.md

-# F1 Penalty Agent 🏎️
+# PitWallAI 🏎️

-An AI-powered agent that explains Formula 1 penalties and regulations using RAG (Retrieval-Augmented Generation) with official FIA documents.
+An AI-powered official Pit Wall assistant that explains Formula 1 penalties and regulations using RAG (Retrieval-Augmented Generation) with official FIA documents.

 ## Features